chineaalvarez/IntuneGroupNameGenerator/docs/README.md

 This naming structure helps IT administrators maintain clarity and uniformity when managing dynamic/static groups for devices and users in Microsoft Intune.

+The included examples and schema configurations were originally designed for Microsoft Intune scenarios.
+However, the tool is fully adaptable and can be used to define naming standards for any type of structured entity—whether in IT, development, documentation, or infrastructure.

 ---

 ## 🚀 How It Works